-Students interested in the major usually begin with FILM 150, Introduction to Film Studies, which is a prerequisite for most production seminars and many critical courses.
-This survey of major films and methods of analysis should be taken during freshman or sophomore year.
-Majors must also take FILM 160 Introduction to Media, FILM 320, Close Analysis of Film, one course in a national cinema, and a course in production.
+Students interested in the major usually begin with FILM 150, which is a prerequisite for most production seminars and many critical courses.
+This survey of major films and methods of analysis should be taken during the first year or sophomore year.
+Majors must also take FILM 160, FILM 320, one course in a national cinema, and a course in production.

 As an interdisciplinary program, Film and Media Studies shares courses with a dozen programs and departments ranging from Art and Anthropology to Slavic Languages and Literatures and American Studies.
 Regardless of the departments from which the courses originate, students work closely with a dedicated group of faculty and with each other.